MohammadJRS/SureMap/README.md

 # SureMap
 SureMap is a software package for mapping DNA sequences against a reference genome, such as the human genome.
 It consists of three algorithms: SureMap-short, SureMap-hard and SureMap-long.
 SureMap-short is designed for short sequence reads up to 200bp.
 SureMap-hard is designed for 'hard to map read', the reads which has a high error rate due to the sequencer machine error, or the reads come from the regions in the genome which has a high variation rate against reference genome.
-This algorithm is suitable for the reads that other aligners can not align them (aligners like bwa-MEM or Bowtie or ...)
+This algorithm is suitable for the reads that other aligners can not align them (aligners like bwa-MEM or Bowtie or ...).

 SureMap-long is designed for long and very long reads (possibly very noisy reads) like pacBio or Nanopore.
 For all the algorithms, SureMap first needs to construct the FM-index for the reference genome.
-SureMap-Indexer is doing this job?
+SureMap-Indexer is made for doing this job.

 ### Prerequisites